 Restoring the Voice of the People

-The United Church of Christ's Our Faith Our Vote Campaign is designed to engage the progressive faith community in elections.
+The United Church of Christ's Our Faith Our Vote Campaign is designed to engage the faith community in elections.
 We engage participants in voter registration drives and candidate forums that get to the heart of the issues we care about.

 Discerning the role of the church in politics has been a historically strong part of the UCC and our predecessor bodies.
 UCC General Synod resolutions and policy statements have spoken to the qualifications for the Office of the President of the U.S. (1960); ethics in public life and conflicts of interest among public office holders (1967) lobbyist disclosure (1977), and of course, a myriad of public issues that are decided on by elected officials at the local, state and national levels.